a2kegs/kegs/doc/README.kegs.txt

 you override it with "-audio 1".

 Mockingboard emulation is just for the AY8913 sound chip, not for the SC01 speech chip.
-To use the Mockingboard, you must do Ctrl-Cmd-ESC to get to the IIgs control panel, select Control Panel, then Slots, then set slot 4 to "Your card".
+To use the Mockingboard, you must do Ctrl-Cmd-ESC (Ctrl-F1-F3 on Windows, for example) to get to the IIgs control panel, select Control Panel, then Slots, then set slot 4 to "Your card".
 Make sure you press return.
 Then get out, and then do Ctrl-Cmd-Reset.
 The reset is a limitation of the IIgs ROM, it often doesn't seem to make proper register changes until the next Reset).

 SCC (Serial Port) emulation:
 ---------------------------

-KEGS emulates the two serial ports on a IIgs as being two Unix sockets.
-Port 1 (printer port) is at socket address 6501, and port 2 (modem) is at socket address 6502.

-By default, slot 1 is emulated using a simple receive socket, and slot 2 emulates a Virtual Modem.

-A Virtual Modem means KEGS acts as if a modem is on the serial port allowing Apple II communcation programs to fully work, but connected to internet-enabled sockets.
-KEGS emulates a "Hayes- Compatible" modem, meaning it accepts "AT" commands.
-You can use KEGS to connect to free telnet-BBSs, or run a BBS program on KEGS and become a telnet BBS yourself.

-The two main AT commands are: ATDT for dialing out, and ATA for receiving calls.
-To dial out, enter "ATDThostname", or for example, "ATDTboycot.no-ip.com" (which is down at the moment, unfortunately).
-You can also enter an IP address, like "ATDT127.0.0.1".
-On a Mac, to create a telnet server to allow telnet connections (do not use over the internet, but on a private network behind a firewall, this should be fine), in a Terminal window type: "sudo /usr/libexec/telnetd -debug".
-You must then enable telnet on port 23 through your Mac OS X Firewall in the System Preferences->Sharing->Firewall page (just add port 23 as open--you'll need to use the "New..." button and then select Other for Port Name, and enter Port Number as 23).
-Then from KEGS in a communications program, do "ATDT127.0.0.1", and then log-in to your Mac.

-KEGS also accepts incoming "calls".
-Start KEGS, and initialize the Virtual Modem with some AT command (ATZ resets all state, and is a useful start).
-KEGS now has a socket port open, 6502 for slot 2, which you can connect to using any telnet program.
-In a Terminal window, then type "telnet 127.0.0.1 6502" and you will connect to KEGS.
-The Virtual Modem then starts printing "RING" every 2 seconds until you answer with "ATA".
-You are now connected.
-I have not tried BBS programs, but have made connections with ProTERM.

-On Windows XP SP2, when KEGS tries to open this incoming socket, you'll need to enable it and click Unblock to the dialog that Windows pops up.
-If you do not want incoming connections, you can block it instead.

-Once connected, you can go back to talking to the Virtual Modem by pressing + three times quickly (+++), and then not type anything for a second.
-This goes back to the AT-command mode.
-You can now "ATH" to hang up, or "ATO" to go back online.

-On Windows, the socket code is very preliminary and there are problems receiving connections.

-KEGS also supports an older, simpler socket interface, which it defaults to using on slot 1.
-In KEGS, from APPLESOFT, if you PR#1, all output will then be sent to socket port 6501.
-You can see it by connecting to the port using telnet.
-In another terminal window, do: "telnet localhost 6501" and then you will see all the output going to the "printer".

-Under APPLESOFT, you can PR#1 and IN#1.
-This gets input from the socket also.
-You can type in the telnet window, it will be sent on to the emulated IIgs.
-You may want to go to the F4 Config Panel and set "mask off high bit" for serial port accesses to make PR#1 work a little nicer.

-You can "print" from BASIC by using something like PR#1 in KEGS and "telnet localhost 6501 | tee file.out" in another window.
+See README.serial.ports.txt.

 KEGS status area: